Daniel-KM/Omeka-S-module-IiifServer/README.md

 ### Config options for manifest

+#### Incompatible data

+Some extracted texts produce invalid unicode / utf-8 data, so it is recommended to exclude the ocr data from the manifest.
+Anyway, it should not be included to follow the iiif specifications: the metadata are only used to display basic data about the document.

+On new install, these properties are not included: `dcterms:tableOfContents`, `bibo:content` and `extracttext:extracted_text`.
+You may have to add them to avoid future issues.

 #### Text overlay

 For the overlay, only alto xml files are supported currently.
 They are